Q. How do I go about getting small locks such as Sisterlocks or Microlocks?

 - Your consultant’s daily rate

 Firstly, do your research and make sure your loctitian is TRAINED in what you are looking for.
 Get the proof if necessary and speak with other clients.
 There are lots of charlatans out there who aren’t properly qualified, yet are quite prepared to take your money.
 Be warned!

 Let’s say you have found your fully trained consultant; now, let me briefly run through the above factors.
-(More detailed information can be found in the soon to be released ebook.)

 If your hair is very long, very thick, or your crown is larger than average then you’ll already be used to paying your hairdresser more than the person who has short hair, light hair density and a small head.

 Equally, if you are installing micro-sized as opposed to the average or large sized locks then your installation will take longer.

 At your consultation, ask your consultant how many hours and/or days she is allocating to your installation.
 Is he/she only able to work certain hours of the day, and is this the reason you need extra days?
 This will be a major contributor to the overall fee.
 The vast majority of experienced consultants are able to install average-sized Microlocks and Sisterlocks within one to two days.